The following view is visible as soon as you open the assessment tool in a course:

-Grade: With grade tests can be corrected by question type.
+Grade: With grade tests can be corrected by question type (instead by User).
 Thus you can see an overview of all entries from all users and you can fill in the result directly.
 Not the complete name but 1. assessed user, 2. assessed user etc. is shown.To every answer a comment can be added.
 This comment will be shown to the user in the result report afterward.
 Additionally for the assessable course elements essay, file upload and drawing a score can be added.
 In "Overview and closing" the results of all users are filled in one more time and the adaptions are shown.
 Then the assessment can be closed.

 To undertake a manual assessment, every user needs to be selected separately afterward.
 The assessment form will then be opened and several actions are possible eg. adapt score, add assessment documents or save the log file.

 Finally "Set to 'done' status" needs to be selected.
 All chosen users will get the status "Assessed".